 ATV Accidents Can Lead to Serious Spinal Injuries, Especially for Children

 When it comes to ATV accidents, studies have shown victims frequently suffer spine injuries.
 The people who are most commonly hurt are women and older children.
-In fact, recent research showed that between 1997 and 2006, there was a 240% increase in the amount of child-related ATV injuries.
+Recent research showed that between 1997 and 2006, there was a 240% increase in the amount of child-related ATV injuries.
 Between those same years, there was a 436% increase in the number of spine injuries resulting from ATV accidents.
 Children who sustained a spine injury in an ATV accident are at an increased risk of associated injuries in the future.
-Not only are they at risk of suffering again, but there is concern that the injury may not be fully treated the first time around if the condition is not noticed during the first X-ray.
+Not only are they at risk of suffering again, but there is a concern that the injury may not be adequately treated the first time around if the condition is not noticed during the first X-ray.
 Regardless of whether an injury is not fully-treated or if a later injury aggravates the condition, such spinal injuries can cause lifelong pain for the victim.

 In addition to spinal injuries, riders can also suffer from the following: